Santosh-Gupta/Lit2Vec/README.md

 The following images are from a single 2D TNSE plot of the resulting book embeddings.
 This particular TNSE plotted 3000 books (out of 10,000 book vectors that were trained)

-This section contains modern fantasty/high fantasy.
+This section contains fantasty/high fantasy written within the last 30-40 years.

 ![alt text](Images/Book2VecSample1.JPG)